dmbarbour/glas/docs/GlasDesign.md

 ## Objects

 The [glas namespace model](GlasNamespaces.md) supports stateless objects.
-The basic object model is an "obj"-tagged `Env -> Env -> Env` term, with roles `Self -> Base -> Instance`.
+The basic object model is an "obj"-tagged `Env -> Env -> Env` term, with roles `Base -> Self -> Instance`.
 The open fixpoint 'Self' argument provides a basis for overrides, and 'Base' supports mixins or ultimately linking an object to a host.

 Objects offer a consistent mechanims for extensibility, but effective use requires deliberate design.
 The glas system uses objects for front-end compilers, modules, and applications.